pybamm-team/PyBaMM/examples/notebooks/README.md

 ## Expression tree structure

-PyBaMM is built around an expression tree structure, [this](expression-tree.ipynb) notebook explains how this works, from model creation to solution.
+PyBaMM is built around an expression tree structure.
+[This](expression-tree.ipynb) notebook explains how this works, from model creation to solution.

 ### Models